 Athletic Training news:

-Parents - if your son or daughter sees a physician for an injury or condition during their sports season, a note from that doctor needs to be given to Audrey, Kyle, or the main office as soon as possible.
+Parents - if your son or daughter sees a physician for an injury or condition during their sports season, a note from that doctor needs to be given to Audrey, Sam, or the main office as soon as possible.
 No exceptions will be made, no athlete will be allowed to play without a physician's note.

 Impact baseline testing will be offered individually & in sessions.
-Contact Audrey or Kyle if you'd like your child to have a baseline test for future use.
+Contact Audrey or Sam if you'd like your child to have a baseline test for future use.
 See "Files & Links" section for the permission slip that your child MUST turn in to initiate the link email that allows you to take the test on your own computer.
 No distractions should be present during testing.

 Parents - please help us to help your children to take care of their bodies as though they are finely tuned machines.
 All athletes should be focusing on drinking water all day long, getting plenty of sleep (8 hours or more!), eating good foods regularly, stretching and icing while at home, and making good decisions about their bodies.